 In short, no!
 The programme is set up to maximise the benefits from peer to peer learning and may be tailored to the needs of specific cohorts.
 Switching between cohorts is therefore not possible.

-The course will take place at The Vermont Hotel, Newcastle.
+The course will take place at the Radisson Hotel in Durham.

-There will also be a half-day online workshop prior to the final session and celebration event.
+There will also be a half-day online workshop prior to the final session.